-3. Training objectives are set using a strong evidence base and training needs analysis

-- Have you gathered the evidence you need to identify the nature of the training needed? - Have you identified the changes in behaviour and practice that you want staff to achieve following training and used this information to set clear objectives?
+3. Training objectives are set using a strong evidence base and training needs analysis. ✓ Have you gathered the evidence you need to identify the nature of the training needed?
+Have you identified the changes in behaviour and practice that you want staff to achieve following training and used this information to set clear objectives?
 Have you set out your rationale for these training objectives in a way that both trainers and participants can understand and support?
-4. Senior managers hold responsibility for ensuring training is appropriate and impactful, and this is reflected in their objectives or work plan Have you identified which manager(s) hold responsibility for race equality training, and the wider work being done on race equality?
+4. Senior managers hold responsibility for ensuring training is appropriate and impactful, and this is reflected in their objectives or work plan. ✓ Have you identified which manager(s) hold responsibility for race equality training, and the wider work being done on race equality?
 Have they shown leadership on this and communicated to other managers and staff how these areas of work link with each other and into wider organisational strategies and priorities?
 Has responsibility for implementing this training, evaluating it and reporting on its outcomes been detailed within the specific manager(s) objectives or work plan?
-5. Training is carried out by experienced and competent race equality trainers Have you researched and considered which trainer(s) you feel would be well placed to deliver this training?
-Have you sought information about their prior experience in delivering different types of race equality training? • Can they provide specific examples of prior training delivery?
-6. The type of training to be provided will meet the training objectives Have you clearly specified your training objectives to the trainer(s)?
+5. Training is carried out by experienced and competent race equality and anti-racism trainers. ✓ Have you researched and considered which trainer(s) you feel would be well placed to deliver this training?
+Have you sought information about their prior experience in delivering different types of race equality and anti-racist training?
+Can they provide specific examples of prior training delivery?

+6. The type of training to be provided will meet the training objectives. ✓ Have you clearly specified your training objectives to the trainer(s)?
 Have they provided you with adequate information to assure you that the type of training they deliver will meet these objectives?
-7. Trainers work with the organisation to create a training plan tailored to meet its needs Have you explained the context your organisation works in to the trainer?
-Is the trainer aware of any sensitive issues around racism and racial inequality within the organisation Ц racism and racial inequality within the organisation
+7. Trainers work with the organisation to create a training plan tailored to meet its needs. ✓ Have you explained the context your organisation works in to the trainer?
+Is the trainer aware of any sensitive issues around racism and racial inequality within the organisation (whilst ensuring that staff confidentiality is not breached)?
+8. The mechanism for delivering training is effective. / Have you asked the trainer how they would prefer to deliver the training, including their reasons for this?
+Have you considered the needs of staff and which delivery mechanism would maximise attendance?
+Have you considered the information given about the effectiveness of different ways to deliver training detailed within this section of the standards?

-(whilst ensuring that staff confidentiality is not breached)?
-8. The n nechanism for delivering training is effective • Have you asked the trainer how they would prefer to deliver the training, including their reasons for this? • Have you considered the needs of staff and which delivery mechanism would maximise attendance? • Have you considered the information given about the effectiveness of different ways to deliver training detailed within this section of the standards?
-9. Train ing content and delivery is based on evidence about the e ffectiveness of training approaches • Have you established that the trainer will develop the session(s) using robust evidence on what works to achieve the training objectives you've set? • Are the needs of different types of participant going to be met, including participants who may be resistant or unmotivated? • Does the training planned reflect the information given about effective content and delivery approaches within this section of the standards?
-10 .Evalu ation is built into the training plan, implemented well and ι ised to inform future work • Is evaluation built into the planning and design of the training? • Is it based on robust methods of measuring change, with appropriate baselines? • Will the findings provide the information you need to assess whether organisational behaviours and practices have changed, in order to inform future training plans?
+9. Training content and delivery is based on evidence about the effectiveness of training approaches. / Have you established that the trainer will develop the session(s) using robust evidence on what works to achieve the training objectives you've set?
+Are the needs of different types of participant going to be met, including participants who may be resistant or unmotivated?
+Does the training planned reflect the information given about effective content and delivery approaches within this section of the standards?
+10. Evaluation is built into the training plan, implemented well and used to inform future work. ✓ 10.
+Evaluation is built into the training plan, implemented 1 10.
+Evaluation is built into the training plan, implemented well and used to inform future work.